 Rich with the smell of real leather made in the old fashioned way Tanner Bates products start off fairly stiff and will, with time and use, becomes supple and even more desirable.

-Making this leather is a slow process taking over 12 months at our tannery in Devon using 3 specific tree barks (Oak from the Lake District, Willow from Somerset and Birch from France) and an ancient technique of dressing with dubbin and birch oil.
+Making this leather is a slow process taking over 12 months at our local tannery in Devon using 3 specific tree barks (Oak from the Lake District, Willow from Somerset and Birch from France) and an ancient technique of dressing with dubbin and birch oil.

 The smell is extraordinary and the feel, luxurious.
 This leather is made for us using an old Russian recipe which came to be known about in the 1970's when a cargo of Russian hides was discovered aboard a shipwreck that has been at the bottom of the ocean just off the coast of Plymouth since 1786.
-A leaflet explaining the provenance is included with each one.

 Our Italian cowhide comes from a family tannery in Florence where they still use the ancient method of tanning with bark from mimosa and chestnut trees rather than chemicals, to slowly transform the hides into leather.
 The Florentine Tanners make their leather in the old way using plant materials, traditional techniques, patience and closely guarded family secrets.
 The slow process of bark tanning yields a leather with a smell and patina reminiscent of a time past.

 The leather is dyed with a stain rather than a pigment allowing the grain with all its marks and blemishes to show through.
 This is leather bursting with character and no two are the same.
-With use the leather will mark and scuff and take on a life of its own as the patina develops.
+With use, the leather will mark and scuff and take on a life of its own as the patina develops.